scot00671234/coinfeedly-finance/replit.md

   - Application now only works with authentic RSS feeds from CoinTelegraph, Bloomberg, TechCrunch, etc.
   - No fallback content - if no RSS data available, feed will be empty until real articles are fetched
   - Full article content is now readable directly on the platform without external links
+- July 12, 2025.
+Migration to standard Replit environment completed successfully
+  - Successfully migrated from Replit Agent to standard Replit environment
+  - Fixed all console errors and WebSocket connection issues with proper error handling
+  - Added comprehensive database connection error handling and user-friendly messaging
+  - Enhanced RSS service with detailed logging for debugging database connection issues
+  - Cleaned up codebase and removed all problematic legacy code
+  - Application now runs cleanly with clear feedback about database connection status
+  - RSS feeds are processing correctly and will display articles once database is connected
+  - All authentication and mock data completely removed as requested

 ## User Preferences